-A couple of measured blows with a large hammer (at least 300 g) on the tool will loosen screws that are overtightened or seized up due to rust with damaged heads!
+Select a bit that is a good fit and give a couple of measured blows with a large hammer (at least 300 g) on the tool.
+This will loosen screws that are overtightened or seized up due to rust and with a damaged head!

-In general, a simple blow on the screw head using a screwdriver and hammer, combined with penetrating oil (e.g. WD-40), will always help to loosen up any rust in the thread.
-If the screw or nut is visibly rusty, you should give the penetrating oil time to work before proceeding.
-Of course, a hammer or impact driver is not the thing for delicate components.
+In fact, a simple blow on the screw head using a screwdriver and hammer or some penetrating oil (e.g. WD-40) will often help to loosen up any rust in the thread.
+If the screw or nut is visibly rusty, you should give the penetrating oil time to work before you continue.
+Of course, a hammer or impact driver is not a good idea for delicate components.
 The key to loosening chewed up screws is always to choose the tool that fits best.
 Screwdriver blades should fit optimally and not be rounded with wear.
-Hex bolts should be loosened with a ratchet and socket with flank-drive (included in most socket wrench sets in the Louis range).
+Hex bolts should be loosened with a ratchet and socket with flank-drive (included in socket wrench sets in the Louis range).

-If you can get to it, firmly grip the head of the screw with a good slip-joint pliers and try to turn it slowly.
+Other loosening methods: If you can get at it, firmly grip the head of the screw with a good pipe wrench and try to turn it slowly.
 You need to use your strength here; don't let the tool slip.

-Stripped hexagon socket screws can be loosened by driving in a tri-square bit with a hammer and turning it with the ratchet.
-Of course this may damage the tri-square bit, but our main concern is to loosen the screw!
+Stripped hexagon socket screws can be loosened by driving in a triple-square bit with a hammer and turning it with the ratchet.
+Of course this may damage the triple-square bit, but your main concern is to loosen the screw!